 When it comes time to refinish the basement, don’t get in a hurry.
 Ideally your daughter should observe the basement for at least a year to make sure there are no water leaks.
 It sounds like she has an older home, and these are more likely to have basement leaks during wet weather than in more modern homes.
 Even the tiniest bit of water inside a finished wall or floor can cause big mold growth.

 Did you find this useful?
 I certainly hope so.
-If you like this article and the other content I create, please consider joining those who help cover my costs to produce and publish content like this.
+Please consider joining those who help cover my costs to produce and publish content like this.
 The “buy me a coffee” button below offers a fast, safe and easy way to help me out.
 Thanks to all who contribute!